sllujaan/RichMarker/README.md

 # RichMarker
-Rich Map with HTML markers and info windows + k-means clustering
+Rich Map library for google maps with HTML markers and info windows + k-means clustering